MissionalDigerati/joshua_project_api/README.md

 Joshua Project API
 ------------------

 An API for connecting to the [Joshua Project](http://www.joshuaproject.net) data.
 It uses the [PHP Slim Framework](http://slimframework.com).
-Still under construction.

 Development
 -----------